smlavine/smlavine.com/content/blog/aoc24.md

 ---
-title: Advent of Code 2024
+title: Advent of Code 2024 in SQLite
 date: 2024-12-02
 params:
   lastUpdated: 2024-12-02